msp-strath/MSPweb/accommodation.md

 *   _[Glengoyne](https://www.glengoyne.com/):_ situated on the [West Highland Way](https://www.walkhighlands.co.uk/west-highland-way.shtml), this feels more like a proper highland distillery.
 Take the number 10 bus towards Balfron from Buchanon Bus station.

 Of course, if all you want to do is to _drink_ whisky, then pubs such as [The Pot Still](http://thepotstill.co.uk/) or [Bon Accord](https://www.bonaccordpub.com/), or shops such as the [Good Spirits co](http://www.thegoodspiritsco.com/) will sort you out.

+**Hiking**.
+The closest mountains to Glasgow are the [Kilpatrick Hills](https://www.west-dunbarton.gov.uk/leisure-parks-events/parks-and-greenspaces/kilpatrick-hills/), the [Campsie Fells](http://www.thecampsies.co.uk/) and [Clyde Muirshiel Regional Park](https://clydemuirshiel.co.uk/), all easily accessible by public transport.
+Not much further afield are areas with proper Munros such as the Arrochar Alps along the West Highland train line, or the mountains on the Isle of Arran.
+The [Walkhighlands](https://www.walkhighlands.co.uk/) website has many excellent route suggestions.